streamr-dev/streamr-specs/PROTOCOL.md

 #### BroadcastMessage

 A message addressed to all subscriptions listening on the stream.
-It wraps a [Stream Layer](#stream-layer) message to be consumed by subscribers.
+It wraps a [Stream Protocol](#stream-protocol) message to be consumed by subscribers.

 ```
-[version, type, requestId, streamLayerMessage]
+[version, type, requestId, streamProtocolMessage]
 ```
 Example:
 ```